SpaceVim/SpaceVim/bundle/nvim-plug/README.md

 The development of this plugin is in [`SpaceVim/bundle/nvim-plug`](https://github.com/SpaceVim/SpaceVim/tree/master/bundle/nvim-plug) directory.

-If you encounter any bugs or have suggestions, please file an issue in the [issue tracker](https://github.com/SpaceVim/SpaceVim/issues)
+If you encounter any bugs or have suggestions, please file an issue in the [issue tracker](https://github.com/SpaceVim/SpaceVim/issues) or [Telegram group](https://t.me/+w27TxYbUz1wxZmJl)